Dartmouth Square: History

 The square was originally part of the Darley Estate.
 The park was developed along with the surrounding terraces of red brick houses, and was intended for private use by the residents.

-The park became a financial burden to the residents of the square.
-It was leased to Loreto Hockey Club in 1926 for use as a hockey pitch for past students.
-Later, it was used by current students of Loreto College, St. Stephens Green.
+When the maintenance of the park became a financial burden to the residents of the square, it was leased to Loreto Hockey Club - in 1926 - for use as a hockey pitch for alumni.
+Later, it was used by current students of the Loreto College, St Stephen's Green.
 Differing accounts say that hockey was either played in the square until the 1950s, or that it stopped in the 1930s, when it became harder to maintain.
 The park began to decline and was overgrown.

-In 1987, The Residents Association went to the Lord Mayor, Mrs Carmencita Hederman, which led to the City Manager, Mr Frank Feely, and his office working with the community to make plans for the park a Dublin Millennium Year project.
+In 1987, the Residents Association approached Dublin Lord Mayor, Mrs Carmencita Hederman, which in turn led to the City Manager, Mr Frank Feely, and his office working with the community to make the park a Dublin Millennium Year project.
 The park was cleaned, a new pergola was erected, paths were realigned and widened, and flower beds were planted.
 The public park was opened and Dublin City Council opened a ten year lease.
 The construction and cleanup work was completed in 1988.

 The lease expired in 1997, and talks took place between Dublin City Council and the Darley Estate while Dublin City Council continued to maintain the park.